mrout94/spam-classification-bert/README.md

 ## Model
 * This approach consists of a vanilla **bert-base-uncased** model finetuned on our dataset using **PyTorch**.
-* I have also demonstrated the use for no-decay to imrpve model performance.
+* I have also demonstrated the use for no-decay to improve model performance.
 * Other Deep Learning concepts like Optimizer, scheduler, dropout etc have been covered with their implementation in Pytorch.

 ## Performance:-